bevry/base/CONTRIBUTING.md

     ```
     git status
     git diff
-    npm run-script prepublish
+    npm run-script prepare
     ```

-1. Publish the module:
+1. Prepare the release and publish it to npm and git:

     ``` bash
-    npm publish
+    npm run-script release
     ```

-    Due to our hooks, this will also:

-    1. Runs the `prepublish` script which compiles any meta files
-    1. Runs the `publish` script which will create a git tag for the release, as well as push our `master` branch changes up and the new git tag up to the remote `origin`
-        1. A prompt will occur asking you for a git tag annotation, enter the changelog entry that we created earlier, save and exit the prompt.
+	> A prompt will occur asking you for a git tag annotation, enter the changelog entry that we created earlier, save and exit the prompt.